jcalpickard/jcalpickard.github.io/_compost/querent-py.md

 tags: [activity]
 ---

-> Part of [[xamota]], Querent.py is an experimental [[situated-software]] tool for personal tarot [[practice]], supporting introspection and exploration through card-based reflection.
-This Python-based system incorporates both pre-populated traditional card meanings and user-generated interpretations, allowing for the evolution of card meanings over time.
+> Part of [[xamota]], Querent.py is an experimental [[situated-software]] tool for personal [[tarot]] practice, supporting introspection and exploration through card-based reflection.
+This Python-based system incorporates both pre-populated traditional card meanings and user-generated interpretations, allowing for evolution over time.
 It requires a physical tarot deck, using card draws as triggers for retrieving and generating information.

 Querent.py seeks to: